mdnasreiit/mdnasreiit.github.io/_pages/about.md

 During my M.Tech, I also gained valuable research experience during an academic internship at the University of Witwatersrand, Johannesburg, where I worked on water network optimization for industrial applications.
 I was also selected under Scheme for Promotion of Academic and Research Collaboration (SPARC) as part of which I spent more than an year at the Laboratory for
 Intelligent Applications in Chemical Engineering at IIT Madras.

-For a detailed overview of my academic, research, and internship journey, please refer to my curriculum vitae.
+For a detailed overview of my academic, research, and internship journey, please refer to my curriculum vitae [link can be added here].